-Saint Valentine was a priest and a bishop, and was martyred in Rome under Claudius II and buried on February 14th.
-The story of his life has some great applications you can use with kids in Sunday school or children’s church.
+St. Valentine, a priest and a bishop, was killed in Rome under Claudius II.
+Then his burial date was February 14.
+The story of his life has great applications you can use with kids in Sunday school or children’s church.

-Valentine was born in Rome during the third century.
-He was a priest and then a bishop.
-During that time, the emperor of Rome, Claudius II, wanted to end Christianity, so he outlawed Christianity and killed Christians.
+During the third century, Valentine was born in Rome.
+He became a priest and then a bishop.
+During that time, the emperor of Rome, Claudius II, wanted to end Christianity.
+So he outlawed Christianity and killed Christians.

-Claudius waged war on many nations to make the kingdom of Rome larger, but he had a hard time recruiting soldiers.
-He believed this was because men didn’t want to leave their wives, so he outlawed marriage.
+Claudius waged war on many nations to make the kingdom of Rome larger.
+But he had a tough time recruiting soldiers.
+Why?
+He believed this was because men didn’t want to leave their wives.
+So he outlawed marriage!

-Valentine continued to preach about God, and whenever a Christian couple wanted to be married, he would perform the marriage ceremony.
-Because of this, he was arrested and jailed.
+Valentine continued to preach about God.
+Whenever a Christian couple wanted to be married, he performed the marriage ceremony.
+Because of this, soldiers arrested and jailed Valentine.

-Emperor Claudius liked Saint Valentine and invited him to the palace many times to talk to him.
-Valentine knew Claudius needed to ask Jesus into his heart and be saved, so Valentine talked to Claudius about Jesus often.
+Emperor Claudius liked Valentine and invited him to the palace many times to talk.
+Valentine knew that Claudius needed to ask Jesus into his heart and be saved.
+So Valentine talked to Claudius about Jesus often.

-This made the emperor furious, and he order Valentine to not mention Jesus again.
-Valentine knew Claudius would have him killed if he didn’t stop talking about Jesus, but he also knew Claudius needed to hear about Jesus.
-He made the decision to share the Gospel with the emperor.
+This made the emperor furious.
+He ordered Valentine to not mention Jesus again.
+Valentine knew Claudius would have him killed if he didn’t stop talking about Jesus.
+But he also knew Claudius needed to hear about Jesus.
+So he made the decision to share the Gospel with the emperor.